-- (b) For purposes of this section, "lacked notice of the citation" means the recipient did not know of the citation and could not have known of the citation through the exercise of ordinary diligence. - (i) If the recipient's motion is submitted to the court within one year from entry of the default judgment, the standard specified in this subsection may be met with any credible evidence. - (ii) If the recipient's motion is submitted to the court after one year, but within three years, from entry of the default judgment, the standard specified in this subsection may be met with proof of change of residence (up to six months prior to issuance of the citation and up to 60 days after issuance); proof of misappropriation, misdirection or nondelivery of mail; or submission of other clear and convincing evidence. - If the recipient's motion is submitted to the court after three years from (iii) entry of the default judgment, the standard specified in this subsection may only be met with a showing of extraordinary and compelling circumstances, including but not limited to continuous incarceration, continuous absence from the jurisdiction or debilitating medical condition. - (3) Procedure - (a) A motion submitted under this Rule must be in writing.
-The court will provide a form which may be completed by the moving party, though any form of submission indicating its purpose and the court case or citation number will be accepted for filing. - The motion must be accompanied by full payment of any fines and accumulated (b) fees owing on the judgment.
-This requirement may be waived if the motion is accompanied by evidence of indigence or the recipient presents the motion inperson to a judicial officer and the judicial officer exercises his or her discretion to waive payment. - A judicial officer will decide each motion submitted in accordance with this Rule (c) and issue an Order reflecting the judicial officer's decision.
-If the motion is granted, the judicial officer may, in accordance with the Oregon Vehicle Code and the exercise of the judicial officer's discretion, (i) dismiss the case; (ii) enter a not guilty plea and set the case for a trial or identification hearing; or (iii) accept a no contest plea, enter a new judgment of conviction and impose a fine.
+- (b) For purposes of this section, "lacked notice of the citation" means the recipient did not know of the citation and could not have known of the citation through the exercise of ordinary diligence. - (i) If the recipient's motion is submitted to the court within one year from entry of the default judgment, the standard specified in this subsection may be met with any credible evidence. - (ii) If the recipient's motion is submitted to the court after one year, but within three years, from entry of the default judgment, the standard specified in this subsection may be met with proof of change of residence (up to six months prior to issuance of the citation and up to 60 days after issuance); proof of misappropriation, misdirection or nondelivery of mail; or submission of other clear and convincing evidence. - (iii) If the recipient's motion is submitted to the court after three years from entry of the default judgment, the standard specified in this subsection may only be met with a showing of extraordinary and compelling circumstances, including but not limited to continuous incarceration, continuous absence from the jurisdiction or debilitating medical condition. - (3) Procedure - (a) A motion submitted under this Rule must be in writing and include the court case number or citation number and an explanation as to why relief should be granted. - (b) A judicial officer will decide each motion submitted in accordance with this Rule and issue an Order reflecting the judicial officer's decision.
+In all events, it is the requesting party's burden to determine whether the motion for relief from default judgment has been granted or denied.